 You are invited

-This half term’s YAI will be after school on Wednesday 16th October, when you will be most welcome to come and view our artwork and class displays.
+This half term’s YAI will be on Wednesday 6th November, when you will be most welcome to come to join us for an afternoon of science.

 Helping in class